orangeshyguy21/npub-miner/README.md

 ### Usage

-You need to isntall the nostr python dependencies before running trhe script
+You need to install the nostr python dependencies before running the script

 ```
 pip install nostr